jsstokes/GridGain-8.9-DCR-Demo/README.md

 __<u>BEFORE PROCEEDING:</u>__ Make sure that GridGain is configured properly and that the $GRIDGAIN_HOME environment variable is properly set.

+If you are on a Mac, you can use [these scripts](MAC-SCRIPTS.md) to launch the instances

 ### Start the DC1 Data Instance
 1. Open a terminal prompt and cd to the __config/dc1__ directory in this project
 2. Start the Data Node for DC1